 - As a starter, you should go for inexpensive, safe and sturdy parts.

-- Buy extra pieces of your items, specially the propellers, more than you need.
+- Buy extra pieces of your items, especially the propellers, more than you need.

 - Those with good DIY capabilities can try Almost Ready To Fly quads.